RummanShahriar/NLP-Comparative-Analysis-of-Word-Representation-Techniques/README.md

 # Comparative Analysis of Word Representation Techniques with Classical Machine Learning and Deep Learning Models for Multiclass Text Classification

 This repository presents a comprehensive, systematic comparative study of different word representation techniques combined with classical machine learning and deep learning models for multiclass text classification.
-The project investigates how various text vectorization methods—ranging from sparse statistical representations to dense neural embeddings—impact classification performance, computational efficiency, and model robustness across a diverse set of classifiers.
+The project investigates how various text vectorization methods, ranging from sparse statistical representations to dense neural embeddings, impact classification performance, computational efficiency, and model robustness across a diverse set of classifiers.

 The work includes exploratory data analysis (EDA), text preprocessing, feature engineering, hyperparameter tuning, model training, and thorough evaluation.
 All experimental results and detailed discussions are documented in the accompanying research paper included in this repository.